gorkem/vscode-kubernetes-tools/README.md

 * adding OpenShift Routes resources to the view
 * with different View's identifier now it is possible to have it always visible on OpenShift View's Container
+* adding dependency on OpenShift Connector extension to show Kubernetes view in OpenShift Views Container.

-This fork also has changes to allow it work along with original extension.
+This fork also has changes to allow it to work along with original extension.

 # Visual Studio Code Kubernetes Tools
 [![Build Status](https://travis-ci.org/Azure/vscode-kubernetes-tools.svg?branch=master)](https://travis-ci.org/Azure/vscode-kubernetes-tools)